 LCDs (Liquid Crystal Displays) are passive or active-matrix displays that can demonstrate information as text or in a dot matrix pattern.
 This type of technology is generally less expensive thanor display technology.
 There are two major types of LCD Module: standard character and graphic LCD module displays.
 We can display text and numeric data using a character LCD module and images using a graphic LCD module.
 The character LCD modules are ideal for displaying characters such as text and numbers.
 They consist of little rectangles where each character is displayed.
-Each rectangle is a 8X5 grid of pixels.
-The graphical LCD has one big grid of pixels (i.e. 128X64) and usually it is used for displaying images.
+Each rectangle is an 8X5 grid of pixels.
+The graphical LCD has one big grid of pixels (i.e. 128X64) and usually, it is used for displaying images.
 Graphical LCDs tend to be larger, more expensive, difficult to use and need many more pins.

 A character LCD module provides an excellent means for your embedded system to display measurements, status, and conditions with ASCII character strings.
-The Hitachi HD44780 controller has become an industry standard for monochrome character LCD module.
-Character LCD modules are in various sizes, which are measured by the number of rows and columns of characters they can display, such as 16x2, 20x2 and 20x4 formats.
+The Hitachi HD44780 controller has become an industry standard for the monochrome character LCD module.
+Character LCD modules are in various sizes, which are measured by the number of rows and columns of characters they can display, such as 16x2, 20x2, and 20x4 formats.
 Most LCD modules include a backlight and some of them you can choose the backlight color.
-There are in various colors like a white text on a blue background or black text on green or black text on gray.
+There are various colors like a white text on a blue background or black text on the green or black text on gray.

 Character LCDs use a 16 contact interface, commonly using pins or card edge connections on 0.1 inch (2.54 mm) centers.
 Those without backlights may have only 14 pins, omitting the two pins powering the light.
-The figure below shows the LCD module and pinout.
+The figure below shows the LCD module and the pinout.

 |2||VCC||+5V to +3.3V|